algobulls/algobulls_help_site/docs/member/marketplace.md

 `Backtesting Report` has 4 tabs:

 [ ![Marketplace](imgs/screenshots/brs.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/screenshots/brs.png)

  * `Summary` - Summary statistics of the strategy backtesting performed.
-    * `Net PnL` - Net PnL of the strategy.
+    * `Net PnL` - The cumulative backtesting P&L.
-    * `Net PnL %` - Net PnL of the strategy in absolute percentage.
+    * `Net PnL %` - The cumulative backtesting P&L percentage.
-    * `Max Drawdown` - Max drawdown the strategy suffered during backtesting period.
+    * `Max Drawdown` - The maximum loss your strategy has encountered during the execution.
-    * `Max Drawdown %` - Max drawdown the strategy suffered during backtesting period in percentage.
+    * `Max Drawdown %` - The maximum loss your strategy has encountered during the execution in percentage.
-    * `Number of Trades` - No. of signals strategy generated during the backtesting.
+    * `Number of Trades` - Total trades (entry and exit counted as one) during the session.
-    * `Number of Wins` - No. of wins during the backtesting period
+    * `Number of Wins` - Count of trades where the trade P&L was non-negative.
-    * `Number of Looses` - No. of losses during the backtesting period
+    * `Number of Losses` - Count of trades where the trade P&L was negative.
-    * `Number of Long Trades` - No. of Long Trades strategy generated during backtesting period.
+    * `Number of Long Trades` - Count of trades where the entry transaction type was 'BUY'.
-    * `Number of Short Trades` - No. of Short Trades strategy generated during backtesting period.
+    * `Number of Short Trades` - Count of trades where the entry transaction type was 'SELL'.
-    * `Max Gain` - Max Gain during backtesting period.
+    * `Max Gain` - P&L of the trade with the maximum P&L value among all trades.
-    * `Min Gain` - Min Gain during backtesting period.
-This is different than the Drawdown value because it considers the minimum possible return from strategy.
+    * `Min Gain` - P&L of the trade with the minimum P&L value among all trades.
     * `Avg.
-Profit per winning trade` - Cumulative Profit for winning trades divided by No. of Wins
+Profit per winning trade` - Cumulative Profit for winning trades divided by No. of Wins.
     * `Avg.
-Profit per losing trade` - Cumulative Loss for winning trades divided by No. of Wins
+Profit per losing trade` - Cumulative Loss for winning trades divided by No. of Wins.

+!!!
+Note
+    See the [Formulae](#formulae) section below to know more about the Summary Fields.

 [ ![Marketplace](imgs/screenshots/brr.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/screenshots/brr.png)